Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: Experimental Results

 \section{Experimental Results}

 In this section, we evaluate the developed QUBO models for pricing and separation on actual quantum hardware.
+Code and data is available at~\cite{qvrp}.
 Our goal is to identify acceleration potential for branch-price-and-cut when quantum technology advances.
 In literature, the simulated annealing (SA) meta-heuristic is often employed as a benchmark for quantum annealing.
 The reason is that QA can be viewed as a quantum version of SA.
 Also in this work, we compare QA to SA.
 However, we additionally evaluate classical algorithms, specifically tailored to the pricing and separation problem.
 This resembles a more realistic classical scenario, where problem-specific algorithms often outperform meta-heuristics.

-The quantum annealing hardware in our experiments is a Dwave advantage processor accessed via the internet~\cite{Dwave_advantage}.
-Based on practical experience, we set the annealing time to $1$~µs and the sample size to $5,000$.
+The quantum annealing hardware in our experiments is a Dwave advantage {system 4.1} processor~\cite{Dwave_advantage} accessed via the {Python interface \textit{dwave-system}, version 1.28~\cite{DwaveOcean}}. {The working graph of the processor has a Pegasus topology and its density amounts to roughly 0.003~\cite{Dwave_advantage}.} {For QUBO modeling, we use the Python package \textit{dimod}, version 0.12.} Based on practical experience, we set the annealing time to {5}~µs and the sample size to $5,000$. {Compared to the default annealing time of $20$~µs, we observed a higher solution quality on average.} We evaluate each of the $5,000$ samples individually. {All remaining settings were left to default.} {In particular, we use the default embedding algorithm \texttt{minorminer}~\cite{cai2014practical}.} {However, we re-use the computed embeddings for pricing QUBOs in successive iterations on the same CVRP instance.} {This is possible since the connectivity of the pricing QUBOs only depends on the given original CVRP instance.} The default settings calculate the QA chain strength by the method \texttt{uniform\_torque\_compensation} and the unembeddding is done by majority vote~\cite{DwaveOcean}.
 The classical hardware is a standard laptop.
 We employ an open-source SA algorithm~\cite{DwaveOcean}, which we run with default settings.
 To ensure a fair comparison, we use the same QUBO model and sample size as in QA.
-For solving LPs and IPs, we use the branch-and-cut solver Gurobi~\cite{Gurobi}.
+For solving LPs and IPs, we use the branch-and-cut solver Gurobi~\cite{Gurobi} { version 12 with default settings, accessed via its Python interface.}